The following are useful links for questions about financial aid:

 - The student's native language is English.
 This applies to native English speakers from countries such as the United Kingdom, Australia, New Zealand, and Canada (except Quebec) where English is both the only official language of the country and the language of instruction.

-Recommendation Letters: Please provide two professional letters of reference (former instructors, supervisors, professional colleagues, advisors, etc.) to be filed through the on-line application process.
+Recommendation Letters: Please provide three professional letters of reference (former instructors, supervisors, professional colleagues, advisors, etc.) to be filed through the on-line application process.

 Information for Prospective Graduate Students